ngaivoronski/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The Document Object Model ("DOM") is an object representation of the html elements of a webpage and provides us with an interface with which we can interact with and manipulate the webpage.

 2. What is an event?

+Events are actions by the user or browser which happen to the webpage - such as clicking or scrolling on an element.

 3. What is an event listener?

+An event listener is a function that executes when a certain event happens on a webpage.

 4. Why would we convert a NodeList into an Array?

+A NodeList doesn't have access to certain handy array functions like .reduce or .map.

 5. What is a component?

+Components are the building blocks of modern application development.
+Components allow developers to use HTML, CSS, and JS in a reusable way so as to code more efficiently and have DRY code.

 ### Git Set up